Elilgo324/draft_zeroHex/README.md

 ### Creation of MCTS consists four stages:
 * Selection
   * Used for nodes we've seen before.
-  * Pick according to UCB.
+  * Pick according to UCT.
 * Expansion
   * Used when we reach the frontier.
   * Add one node per playout.
 * Simulation
   * Used beyond the search frontier.
-  * Don't bother with UCB, just play randomly.
+  * Don't bother with UCT, just play randomly.
 * Backpropagation
   * After reaching a terminal node.